Nanyx/SW-FFG-Mardown/README.md

 <link rel="stylesheet" type="text/css" href="./icons/css/icons.min.css"/>

 # SW-FFG-Mardown
-Simple boilerplate for MD file that could use the Star Wars FFG symbols
+Simple boilerplate for MD file that could use the Star Wars FFG symbols.
+Simply _clone_ this repo and start using it with your __Markdown__ editor.

 ## Dice